 Inside, the magazine simultaneously feels sparse and lush.
 It’s filled with stories that circle cannabis culture: an essay about the nun-turned-designer, Corita Kent; a photo spread on paper sculptures; a piece that touches on cannabis alternatives to medicine.
 Each piece is set against liberal white space, with hazy photographs and muted sunset hues that make the magazine feel like a distant drugged-out cousin of Kinfolk’s unrelenting staidness.

 Like Broccoli, Gossamer has managed to turn smoking weed into an Instagram-ready aesthetic.
 Its founders, David Weiner and Verena von Pfetten, chose a color palette of rich greens, yellows, and oranges to evoke the hippyish, drug-tinged decade of the ‘70s without leaning too heavily on the past.
-Gossamer’s visuals are bolder than Broccoli’s, with geometric illustrations and saturated photographs that make pixels feel like they have some texture.
+Gossamer’s visuals, with designers Kristina Bartošová and Verena Michelitsch behind the design, are bolder than Broccoli’s, with geometric illustrations and saturated photographs that make pixels feel like they have some texture.
 “We were really adamant about not being like whatever else was out there,” Weiner says.
 “We didn’t want the palette du jour, which was the whole painted white brick wall thing.”

 Weiner and von Pfetten describe Gossamer as lifestyle media brand for people who just happen to like weed (its tagline: “For people who also smoke weed.”)
 “When we talk about the audience we want to reach with Gossamer, we talk about it almost as a mindset,” says von Pfetten.
 The founders explain that Gossamer readers are curious and nonjudgmental.
 They definitely smoke weed—maybe even a lot of it—but it’s a hobby, not a defining characteristic.